Hypoplastic Left Heart Syndrome (HLHS)

-Hypoplastic left heart syndrome (HLHS) is a combination of several abnormalities of the heart and great blood vessels.
-It is a congenital (present at birth) syndrome, meaning that the heart defects occur due to underdevelopment of sections of the fetal heart starting during the first 8 weeks of pregnancy.
+Hypoplastic left heart syndrome (HLHS) is a group of defects of the heart and large blood vessels.
+A child is born with this condition (congenital heart defect).
+It occurs when part of the heart doesn't develop as it should during the first 8 weeks of pregnancy.

-In hypoplastic left heart syndrome, most of the structures on the left side of the heart are small and underdeveloped.
-The degree of underdevelopment differs from child to child.
-The structures affected usually include the following:
+In hypoplastic left heart syndrome, most of the left side of the heart is small and underdeveloped.
+These structures are usually affected:

-Mitral valve.
-The valve that controls blood flow between the left atrium and left ventricle in the heart.
+- Mitral valve.
+This valve controls blood flow between the left atrium and left ventricle.

-Aortic valve.
-The valve that regulates blood flow from the heart into the aorta, and then to the body.
+- Aortic valve.
+This valve controls blood flow from the left ventricle into the aorta, and then to the body.

-Perhaps the most critical defect in HLHS is the small, underdeveloped left ventricle.
-This chamber is normally very strong and muscular so it can pump blood to the body.
-When the chamber is small and poorly developed, it will not function effectively and can't provide enough blood flow to meet the body's needs.
-For this reason, an infant with hypoplastic left heart syndrome will not live long without surgical intervention.
-HLHS occurs slightly more often in boys than in girls.
+The left ventricle is normally very strong so it can pump blood to the body.
+When it is small and poorly developed, it can't pump any or enough blood out to the body.
+For this reason, an infant with hypoplastic left heart syndrome will not live long without surgery to fix the defect.

 What causes hypoplastic left heart syndrome?

-In many children, HLHS occurs by chance, with no clear reason for its development.
+In many children, HLHS occurs by chance.
+There is no clear reason for its development.

 What are the symptoms of hypoplastic left heart syndrome?

-Cyanosis (blue color of the skin, lips, and nailbeds)
+- Blue color of the skin, lips, and nails (cyanosis)

-The symptoms of hypoplastic left heart syndrome may look like other medical conditions and heart problems.
-Always consult your child's doctor for a diagnosis.
+The symptoms of hypoplastic left heart syndrome may look like other health conditions and heart problems.
+Make sure your child sees his or her healthcare provider for a diagnosis.